Updated on 2024-12-26 GMT+08:00

 API Configuration

-You can enable it to edit RESTful APIs to define the AI application input and output formats.
+After enabling this feature, you can edit RESTful APIs to define the input and output formats of a model.
 The model APIs must comply with ModelArts specifications.
 For details, see the apis parameter description in Specifications for Editing a Model Configuration File.
 For details about the code example, see Code Example of apis Parameters.

-3. Check the information and click Create now.
+3. Confirm the configurations and click Create now.

-In the AI application list, you can view the created AI application and its version.
-When the status changes to Normal, the AI application is created.
+In the model list, you can view the created model and its version.
+When the status changes to Normal, the model is created.
 On this page, you can perform such operations as creating new versions and quickly deploying services.

 Follow-Up Operations

-Deploying a service: In the AI application list, click Deploy in the Operation column of the target AI application.
-Locate the target version, click Deploy and choose a service type selected during AI application creation.
+Deploying a service: In the model list, click Deploy in the Operation column of the target model.
+Locate the target version, click Deploy and choose a service type selected during model creation.